 e.
 Data Use.
 PayPal shall have the right (i) to use the Data it receives from you as necessary to perform the PayPal services; (ii) to collect and process the Data subject to applicable law to use internally for record keeping, internal reporting, analytics, fraud detection and support purposes; (iii) to compile and disclose Data in the aggregate where your individual or user Data is not identifiable, including calculating Merchant averages by region or industry; and (iv) to provide the Data as required by the Card Companies, the Acquiring Banks, law or court order, or to defend PayPal’s rights in a legal dispute.

-"Acquiring Bank" means each of the financial institutions PayPal partners with to process your Card payments, including your Direct Payments and Virtual Terminal Payments, and each of your Card funded Express Checkout payments, and with whom you entered into a Commercial Entity Agreement.
+“Acquiring Bank” means each of the financial institutions PayPal partners with to process your Card payments, including your Direct Payments and VT Payments, and each of your Card funded Express Checkout payments, and with whom you entered into a Commercial Entity Agreement.

 “American Express” means American Express Travel Related Services Company, Inc. and its affiliates.